the-user-created/FERS/README.md

 Documentation is available in the doc/ directory.
 Highlights include:

-doc/equations/equations.tex - All equations used by FERS in convenient LaTeX form fersxml.dtd—Document Type Definition for the XML script file format
+doc/equations/equations.tex - All equations used by FERS in convenient LaTeX form fers-xml.dtd—DTD for the XML script file format fers-xml.xsd—XML Schema for the XML script file format

 #### THANKS

-The authors of TinyXML for making excellent software freely available.
+The authors of HighFive for making excellent software freely available.

 #### COPYRIGHT NOTICE